mozilla-services/pulseguardian/README.md

 reviewer can quickly verify that all tests still pass with your changes.

-* Initialize the db with: `python dbinit.py`. *WARNING*: This removes any existing data the app might have previously stored in the databse.
+* Initialize the db with: `python dbinit.py`. *WARNING*: This removes any existing data the app might have previously stored in the database.
+* Set the environment variable `FAKE_ACCOUNT` to a valid email address.
 * Optional: Generate some dummy data (dummy user account, admin account):
   `python dbinit.py --dummy`
 * Run the Pulse Guardian daemon with: `python guardian.py`
-* Run the web app (for development) with:
+* Run the web app (for development) with: `python web.py`
-  `python web.py --fake-account fake@email.com`
 * For production, the web app can be run with [gunicorn][] and such.

-The fake account option will make development easier.
+The `FAKE_ACCOUNT` variable will make development easier.
 This feature will disable HTTPS and bypass Persona for testing.
 It will also create the given user, if necessary, and log in automatically.